Spanish verb conjugations are like puzzles.

-Anyone who’s ever taken a beginner Spanish course will probably groan at the mere mention of verb conjugation.
-For the uninitiated, conjugation involves changing a verb form to provide information about the action being performed.
+For the uninitiated: Conjugation is changing a verb form to provide information about the action being performed.

 The conjugated verb also lets us know when the action was performed and the relation of the verb to the other words in the sentence.

-Note that we won’t cover every possible tense and conjugation rule—we’ll be hitting the fundamentals that should prepare you to then move on to more advanced verb use.
+Note that I won’t cover every possible tense and conjugation rule—we’ll be hitting the fundamentals that should prepare you to then move on to more advanced verb use.

-And since the secret to mastering verb conjugation is practice, we’ll start by introducing some great resources to try these rules out yourself.
+And since the secret to mastering verb conjugation is practice, I’ve included some great resources to get hands-on practice with these rules yourself.